bleemb/vuln-ec2-demo/step3/README.md

     aws s3 ls {bucket_name} --profile ssrf-demo
 ```

 There's another object in here, our `secret-file.txt`.
 As an attacker, we might want to download this file.
-This is called `exfiltration`.
+This process is  called *data exfiltration*.

 <br/>
 <br/>

-4. Exfiltrate the data!
+#### 3. Exfiltrate the data!

-Let's download the file locally.
+Let's download the file locally and examine the contents

 ```script
     aws s3 cp s3://{bucket_name}/secret-file.txt . --profile ssrf-demo
 ```

 Congratulations, you have just achieved your malicious objective!

+You can now move to [step 4](../step4/README.md)